Hilltop Fellowship

 The Hilltop Short-Term Research Fellowship

-The application deadline for these positions has passed.
-Applications were accepted from September 1 to December 15, 2022 for fellowships to be activated within the 2023 calendar year.
+The fellowship application is currently available here.
+Applications are accepted through January 31, 2025 for fellowships to be activated within the 2025 calendar year.

 Hilltop Fellowships provide opportunities for individuals with a specific need for the Special Collections at Georgetown University’s Lauinger Library to advance a significant scholarly project on a topic related to Catholicism in any of the disciplines composing Catholic Studies, such as theology and philosophy, history and literature, the arts and the natural and social sciences.